-If you had planned to retire in 2020, then you are likely looking closely at your pension to see how much it is now worth and what your pension income might be.
+If you had planned to retire in 2021, then you are likely to be looking closely at your pension to see how much it is now worth and what your pension income might be.
 This guide looks at your options if you are concerned about retiring because of the Coronavirus pandemic.

 Coronavirus has caused the value of stock markets across the world fall in value and, as a result, the value of many pensions has also fallen.
 However, the value of stock markets has started to recover, and if you have a contributory pension that is invested in equities, then you may have seen the value of your pension rise and fall.
 While the value of stock markets has improved, there is the potential for continued volatility as the world continues to battle Coronavirus, and this could mean pension values will also continue to fluctuate.
 If you have many years before you are due to retire and won’t be using drawdown from your pension soon, then the value of your pension has the potential to recover.

 If you have a defined benefit (final salary pension), then your employer and the scheme trustees will be responsible for managing the performance of your pension and your future pension income is not affected by changes in the performance of the stock market.
 The state pension is not directly affected by changes in the stock market.

 If you are closer to retirement and want to use pension drawdown now, then a reduction in the value of your pension pot may have a big impact on your income levels.
 As you approach your retirement age, many traditional personal pension providers will switch your investments away from equities and move these to cash, gilts or bonds where there is less risk of losing money.
 If this is the case with your pension, then you may find that your investments have been shielded and the losses reduced.
 If you have a self-invested personal pension (SIPP), this won’t apply.

 A financial adviser can help you to work out the most efficient way to access your pension from a tax perspective, the pros and cons of an annuity and to check that your income will last for the duration of your retirement.